deepworks-net/dw-mkdocs-material-components/includes/os-info.md

 {% endmacro %}

 {#
-   Import All OS Info Macros
+   Include All OS Info Macros
 #}
 {#
     AlmaLinux Support for AlmaLinux 8.7
 #}
-{% import 'almalinux.md' %}
+{% import 'almalinux.md' as almalinux %}
 {#
     CentOS Support for CentOS 7.9, 8.5, and Stream
 #}
-{% import 'centos.md' %}
+{% import 'centos.md' as centos  %}
 {#
     Oracle Support for Oracle 8.7
 #}
-{% import 'centos.md' %}
+{% import 'oracle.md' as oracle %}